mendix/docs/content/developerportal/deploy/private-cloud-migrating.md

     ![](attachments/private-cloud-migrating/export.png)

-5. Clear cache button - This will trigger the deletion of local image cache, otherwise the cache is reused when re-downloading the same images.
+5. Click the **Clear cache** button, which will trigger the deletion of local image cache, otherwise the cache is reused when redownloading the same images.

-6. Check for updates button- This is used to verify that the hash of your downloaded images matches with the latest remote images.
+6. Click the **Check for updates** button, which is used to verify that the hash of your downloaded images matches with the latest remote images.

 7. Click **Export components**.